blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 - `updatePropertyType`
 - `updateLinkType`

 which must all make use of complete schemas in place of partial ones.
-(These examples originate from the [Type System RFC](./0352-graph-type-system.md#interfacing-with-types-1))
+These examples originate from the [Type System RFC](./0352-graph-type-system.md#interfacing-with-types-1).

+While not explained in detail in the Type System RFC the `aggregateEntities` operation would need to change behavior slightly.
+The types returned from aggregating on a specific entity type could now also be implicitly coerced instances of entities (supertypes projected from subtype instances).

 # Drawbacks

 [drawbacks]: #drawbacks

 - The way this proposal adds type extension means that we must implement some version of property selection/projection for types, which comes with non-trivial implementation details for embedding applications.
-- This drifts further away from JSON Schema by introducing a different meaning to the `additionalProperties` keyword.
+- This drifts further away from JSON Schema by introducing a different meaning to the `unevaluatedProperties` keyword and uses it implicitly for our schemas.

----

-Why should we _not_ do this?

 # Rationale and alternatives